documark/documark/README.md

 Don't forget to load the plugin!

-### WkHTMLToPDF
+### wkhtmltopdf

-Configure WkHTMLToPDF with the `pdf` object in the documents front matter.
+Configure wkhtmltopdf with the `pdf` object in the documents front matter.
 For example:

 ```yaml
 ---